Code-Institute-Submissions/ShoeShine/README.md

 ## UX

-This website is for anyone who has dirty shoes but does not have the time nor skill set to bring make their shoes clean and tidy.
-My project is the best way for them to acheive this because it tells the customer what they will recieve at the end, but also telling them the full process that is gone through to get there shoes clean.
-The website is designed to be sleek, but also informational so the consumer can get what they want.
+  The website is designed to be sleek, but also informational so the consumer can complete achieve what they need.

 #### Owner Stories